 Importance of Clear Communication

-Communication skills are often underrated but are vital for a PPC specialist.
+Communication skills are often underrated but are very important for a PPC specialist.
 Effective communication ensures everyone is on the same page.
-The success of a PPC campaign often hinges on how well different departments and stakeholders understand their respective roles.
+A PPC campaign’s success often depends on how well different departments and stakeholders understand their roles.

 Internal and Client-Facing Communication Strategies